TommasoAmici/http-segmentation/README.md

 Accepts a POST request with a an image in the body of the request.

-It will then perform segmentation on the image and if there is only one mask it will return the segmented image as a PNG.
+It will then perform segmentation on the image and if there is only one mask it will return the segmented image as a webp.
 If there are multiple masks it will return a `multipart/form-data` response containing all the segmented images.

 You should inspect the `content-type` header of the response to determine